-7. A member who holds a current insolvency licence may describe himself/herself as a "Licensed Insolvency Practitioner".
-Members who hold a current insolvency licence issued by ACCA must add either one of the following statements to their business stationery:
+7. A professional accountant who holds a current insolvency licence may describe himself/herself as a "Licensed Insolvency Practitioner".
+Professional accountants who hold a current insolvency licence issued by ACCA shall add either one of the following statements to their business stationery:

-"Licensed to act as an insolvency practitioner by the Association of Chartered Certified Accountants" or
+"Licensed in the United Kingdom to act as an insolvency practitioner by the Association of Chartered Certified Accountants" or

-"Insolvency Practitioner licensed by the Association of Chartered Certified Accountants".
+"Insolvency Practitioner licensed in the United Kingdom by the Association of Chartered Certified Accountants".

-8. Firms composed wholly of insolvency licence holding partners/directors (whether issued by ACCA or other Recognised Professional Bodies or the Competent Authority under the Insolvency Act 1986 or Insolvency (Northern Ireland) Order 1989) may describe themselves as a firm of "Licensed Insolvency Practitioners".
+8. A firm composed wholly of insolvency licence holding partners/directors (whether issued by ACCA or other Recognised Professional Bodies or the Competent Authority under the Insolvency Act 1986 or Insolvency (Northern Ireland) Order 1989) may describe itself as a firm of "Licensed Insolvency Practitioners".

-- 9. ACCA, as a designated professional body, regulates firms in carrying out a limited range of investment business activities, which are incidental to the provision of professional services in that name only. - 10.
+- ACCA, as a designated professional body, regulates firms in carrying out a limited range of investment business activities, which are incidental to the provision of professional services in that name only. - 10.
 Firms that carry on exempt regulated activities are referred also to regulation 6(6) of the Designated Professional Body Regulations 2001.
 The approved wording for the purpose of regulation 6(6) is as follows: